AI in Design & Marketing

 Artificial Intelligence has ushered in a new era for video marketing.
 Anyone with a script and a strategy can now create studio-quality content in just a few minutes.
 AI enables marketers to speed up operations while providing better personalisation and enhanced conversion rates.

-This paper examines the transformation of video marketing through AI.
-It explains that brands not adopting this technology will lose ground permanently.
+This paper examines the transformation of video marketing through the use of AI.
+It explains that brands that do not adopt this technology will lose ground permanently.

 The Rise of Video Marketing: Why It’s a Non-Negotiable